zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/simple-app/simple-app.md

     </copy>
     ````

-3. Add the following lines in requirements.pip, click Save, and close the editor.
+3. Add the following lines in requirements.pip, click **Save**, and close the editor.

     ````
     <copy>